Psychedelic Facilitator Training Program

 The curriculum is taught by a team of experienced practitioners, while guest presenters will provide specific expertise.

-Didactic training occurs online and at in-person retreats near either Portland, Oregon or Denver, Colorado.
+Didactic training occurs online and at in-person intensives near either Portland, Oregon or Denver, Colorado.
 We offer practicum experiences at InnerTrek’s Center for Psilocybin Services in Portland, Oregon.

 Quality education and training is coupled with community.
 InnerTrek’s in-person training and practicum is paired with interactive online learning, supporting peer connections while preparing students to work within regulated service delivery models.